sriramdasbalaji/VSTS-DevOps-Labs/octopus/readme.md

 ## Automate Deployment using Octopus Deploy & VSTS

-[Octopus Deploy](https://Octopus.com) is an automated deployment server that makes it easy to automate the deployment of ASP.NET web applications, Java applications, database updates, PHP application, and custom scripts into development, test, and production environments.
+[Octopus Deploy](https://Octopus.com) is an automated deployment server that makes it easy to automate the deployment of web applications and custom scripts to multiple environments.

 This lab shows how you can integrate VSTS and Octopus to deploy PHP application to Azure.